Multi Agent Reinforcement Learning on Trains.

 Best Solution Prize: Won by the participants with the best performing submission on our test set.
-Both of your rankings from the Round 1 and Round 2 are taken into account.
+Only your ranking from thed Round 2 is taken into account.
 Check the leader board on this site regularly for the latest information on your ranking.

 The top three submissions in this category will be awarded the following cash prizes (in Swiss Francs):

 CHF 5’000.- for second prize